hanssarof/hanssarofblog/content/posts/0 - From idea to prototype.md

 ---
-title: 0 - The Idea
+title: 0 - From idea to prototype
 date: 2024-09-18
 ---